RULERS OF THE OLD KINGDOM OF ANCIENT EGYPT

 “Menkaura’s portraiture is also of particular interest because, with its specific nose and facial proportions, it has deeply influenced the official depiction of later kings, like Userkaf, first king of Dynasty 5, or Pepy I, second king of Dynasty 6, who reigned almost two centuries later.

-Herodotus on Mycerinus and the Cow Statue
+Herodotus on Mycerinus, the Cow Statue and the Courtesan Rhodopis

 Herodotus wrote in Book 2 of “Histories”: “The next king of Egypt, they said, was Kheops' son Mycerinus.
 Disliking his father's doings, he opened the temples and let the people, ground down to the depth of misery, go to their business and their sacrifices; and he was the most just judge among all the kings.
 This is why he is praised above all the rulers of Egypt; for not only were his judgments just, but Mycerinus would give any who were not satisfied with the judgment a present out of his own estate to compensate him for his loss.
 Though mild toward his people and conducting himself as he did, yet he suffered calamities, the first of which was the death of his daughter, the only child of his household.
 Deeply grieved over this misfortune, he wanted to give her a burial somewhat more sumptuous than ordinary; he therefore made a hollow cow's image of gilded wood and placed the body of his dead daughter therein.
 130. [Source: Herodotus, “The Histories”, Egypt after the Persian Invasion, Book 2, English translation by A. D. Godley.
 Cambridge.
 Harvard University Press.
 1920, Tufts]